 A pale grey sandstone terrace flows from the kitchen, while the planters, low walls and laser-cut art of the fire pit are all weathering steel that rusts to warm tones.
 Clay pavers leading to the fire pit complement the original brick wall at the rear, while the fire pit seating and raised beds in the vegetable garden are green oak.

 The terrace is home to four large ‘floating’ planters while the lawn has four generous quadrant beds.
 Both look like mass planting as the year progresses.
 To the side of the greenhouse is a meadow from wildflower turf, embellished with spring bulbs and home to the hammock.
-The semi-sunken trampoline is screened by large miscanthus.

 The planting is intricately layered, featuring different species and combinations.
 Spring sees splashes of orange and yellow, while muted purples and blues follow in summer.
 Each terrace bed is home to a multi-stemmed amelanchier, underplanted with spring bulbs.
 The naturalistic lawn beds include alliums, nepetas, salvias, asters, achilleas and grasses.
 The perimeter borders are more of a woodland mix.